SQLCrespi/PowerShell-Docs.pt-br/reference/7.0/Microsoft.PowerShell.Core/Get-Command.md

 ### Exemplo 11: obter todas as instâncias do comando do bloco de notas

-Este exemplo usa o parâmetro **All** do `Get-Command` cmdlet para mostrar todas as instâncias do comando "notepad" no computador local.
+Este exemplo usa o parâmetro **All** do `Get-Command` cmdlet para mostrar todas as instâncias do `Notepad` comando no computador local.

 ```powershell
 Get-Command Notepad -All | Format-Table CommandType, Name, Definition